Best Engagement Rings for Nurses and Doctors

 Doctor checking patient's results

 Health care professionals like doctors and nurses use their hands a lot during work, with frequent hand washings and exposure to chemicals.
-So, when choosing a ring design, not only would you want to choose a ring that’s safe to wear, but one that doesn’t get damaged either.
+So, when choosing a ring design, not only would you want to choose a ring that’s safe to wear, but one that doesn’t get damaged.

 The trick is to find a ring that’s safe to wear and can be kept from damage, while looking stylish.
-It all comes down to the setting.
+And it all comes down to the setting.

 Best Ring Settings for A Nurse or Doctor

-Because rings worn by healthcare professionals take a beating every day, it’s best to choose a gemstone like diamond or sapphire which can withstand extreme exposure, as well as a hypoallergenic metal that is safe to wear.
-These then need to be crafted into a ring setting that’s safe and easy to wear.
-Here are the best options.
+Because rings worn by healthcare professionals take a beating every day, it’s best to choose a gemstone like diamonds or sapphires which can withstand extreme exposure.
+It’s also important to choose a hypoallergenic metal that is safe for you to wear.
+These then need to be crafted into a ring setting that doesn’t snag, and is easy to clean.
+Here are our favorite options.

 low set bezel engagement ring